“Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me."

 Where will we go?

-The first leg will be from your home city to Miami, FL.
-Miami connects to a direct flight to Manaus, Brazil (5.5 hrs).
+The first leg will be from your home city to Miami, Florida or Sao Palo, Brazil.
 A bus will take the team from the Manaus airport to the boat (30min).
 The team will sleep overnight as the boat travels towards our first village.
 The villages we serve are selected by our Brazilian church partners.

 Who will we serve?